 - Ground Beef – 80/20 ground beef will yield the juiciest, most flavorful meatloaf.
 Worried about the fat?
 No problem.
 Baking the meatloaf on a rimmed sheet pan (rather than in a loaf pan) gives the fat a place to go.
 No special equipment needed.

 - Breadcrumbs – Breadcrumbs are a necessary ingredient for meatloaf.
 They help to bind the meat together, improve texture, and, not to mention, stretch that dollar just lit-tle bit further.
-As promised, there are no bells-and-whistles in this Traditional Meatloaf Recipe — just standard, plain dried breadcrumbs are all you need.
+As promised, there are no bells-and-whistles in this recipe — just standard, plain dried breadcrumbs are all you need.

 - Onion – To keep this meatloaf recipe extra simple, we’re not sauteeing any veggies at the get-go, which means the onion will go in raw.
 To help it cook through, chopping the onion as small as possible is necessary.
 Be sure to mince the yellow onion to the best of your ability.